Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_74c77331cfe8e0ad62d057733f38f74c

 Savvy Navvy impresses with a simple user interface and a special motorboat mode.
 This plans direct routes without crossings and takes into account water depths and obstacles.
 The linking of harbour information with weather and tide data is particularly valuable for mooring and anchorage searches: this makes it possible to immediately assess whether a bay is really protected in the current forecast.
 Another plus point is the fuel calculation, which estimates consumption, as well as the precise arrival time (ETA) including currents.
 However, users should check the route manually, as the algorithm sometimes leads close to shallows.
-The high energy requirement and additional costs for charts in Danish waters should also be noted.
+The high energy consumption and additional costs for charts in Danish waters should also be noted.

 • for iOS and Android